biicode/docs/start/helloworld-rpi.rst

 Send your binaries
 ^^^^^^^^^^^^^^^^^^

-To send your binary to Raspberry Pi, you just execute the ``rpi:send`` command and the file will be sent by rsync to the address that appears in your **settings.bii**:
+To send your binary to Raspberry Pi, you just execute the ``rpi:send`` command and the file will be send by rsync to the address that appears in your **settings.bii**:

 .. code-block:: bash